Perron's method for pathwise viscosity solutions: The comparison principle

 \subsection{Multiple paths and $x$-dependent $H$}

-In this case, the components of $H$ are assumed to have either a separated-potential or linear-growth structure as in the scalar case above, and a similar method of proof is used.
-However, it is necessary to use probabilistic arguments, and the comparison principle has only been proved when $W$ is a Brownian motion.
+In this setting, which is treated by Lions and Souganidis \cite{LSappear}, the components of $H$ are assumed to have either a separated-potential or linear-growth structure as in the scalar case above, and $W$ is assumed to be a Brownian motion.
+The argument is much more involved, since it necessary to directly study the rough (or stochastic) system of characteristics \eqref{E:chars}.